banner

 2. Encoding basic logical data elements (ordered sets) to minimize space requirements.

-3. Removing any system routines from RAM (including the interpreter) so that users can use all the space.
+3. Removing any system routines from RAM (including the interpreter) so that the user can use all the space.

-4. Mapping the virtual address space onto file devices so that RAM acts as a cache for the most recently used memory portion.
+4. Mapping the virtual address space to file devices so that RAM acts as a cache for the most recently used memory portions.
 (Doubting Thomases may find this worthless on tape drives; they are advised to consult LINC literature for descriptions of similar schemes that have been successfully used by thousands of users for years.)

 5. Eliminating the need for a resident “system” itself by merging the concepts of files with user variables, allowing users to interact directly with the interpreter, and allowing interrupts through the use of multiple control path evaluators.